aurora-lm/aurora-lm.github.io/src/content/posts/mixturevitae.md

 - [OpenManus-RL](https://huggingface.co/datasets/CharlieDreemur/OpenManus-RL): Combines agent trajectories from [AgentInstruct](https://huggingface.co/datasets/THUDM/AgentInstruct), [Agent-FLAN](https://huggingface.co/datasets/internlm/Agent-FLAN), and [AgentTraj-L](https://huggingface.co/datasets/AgentGym/AgentTraj-L) (AgentGym) with key features including the [ReAct](https://react-lm.github.io/) prompting framework, structured training (separate format and reasoning learning), and anti-hallucination techniques (negative samples and environment grounding).
 Covers six domains: Operating Systems, Databases, Web, Knowledge Graphs, Household, and E-commerce.

 #### Synthetic Data

+A large portion of our dataset is composed of synthetic data, intertwined and interleaved with organic data.
+For example, a large portion of our web datasets comes from [nemotron-cc](https://arxiv.org/abs/2412.02595) which is mostly synthetic data, and we have also curated synthetic translations from sources such as [Megawiki](https://huggingface.co/datasets/hltcoe/megawika).

 - **Multiple-Choice Question (MCQ) Generation**: We generate multiple-choice questions (MCQs) derived from rich knowledge sources such as GenericsKB, as well as abstract infill templates from the [OIG dataset](https://laion.ai/blog/oig-dataset/).
 These MCQs are intended to promote the ability to answer multiple choice questions.
 - **Synthetic Stories**: We generated synthetic stories similar to [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories), based on datasets like [Atomic 2024](https://huggingface.co/datasets/ontocord/atomic_2024), and select portions of the [PG-19](https://huggingface.co/datasets/deepmind/pg19) dataset.
 - **Mathematical Generation**:​